ErrorTzy/writings/notes/Truth_And_Trust/Notes.md

 # Hume Of the obligation of promises

 Aristotle's future contingent seems to be problematic when you promise something in the future; It becomes a necessary thing that there is an obligation.

+Does Nietzsche believe in truth?

+1. Is there truth at all?

+All thinkings are perspectival.
+All representation are saturated with interest.
+How would it be for the look from nowhere?

+2. Is truth valuable?

+"Will to truth" is an admirable trait or not?
+It is connected to ascetism, but Nietzsche doesn't like it because it is self-hatred.
+But Nietzsche is proud of himself having the will of truth.

+Distinguish: Truth and affirmation

+Say yes to your life, including the painful, ugly and terrible parts

+But how to redeem these bad parts?

+The test: eternal recurrence; you should be thrilled to repeat your live

+Yeah but how should I do that?
+Art illusion.
+"Tell(reconstruct) a story"